smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/operator-replay/additional-info.md

 | SMA010E |       Operator Replay failed: Dynamic variable replacement error, see script log.
 | SMA010F |       Operator Replay failed: SMAFAILJOB command in response rules, or general failure - see program dump report and driver job log.

-## Managing Operator Replay Exit Codes via Multi-Step Script Jobs
+## Managing Operator Replay Exit Codes via Multi-Step Job Scripts

-This topic uses the Agent's [Multi-Step Job Scripting](/restricted-mode/multi-step-scripting#multi-step-job-scripting-1) tool as a likely example of how to detect failures of the Operator Replay start command STROPRRPY and how to retrieve and forward an Operator Replay failure message ID on to the OpCon server that has started the Multi-Step Script job.
+This topic uses the Agent's [Multi-Step Job Scripting](/restricted-mode/multi-step-scripting#multi-step-job-scripting-1) tool as a likely example of how to detect failures of the Operator Replay start command STROPRRPY and how to retrieve and forward an Operator Replay failure message ID on to the OpCon server that has started the Multi-Step job.

 The techniques described in this topic were introduced to the IBM i Agent version 18.1 in LSAM PTF # 181140.
 (A similar enhancement was added at the same time to the newer LSAM version 21.1, via a different LSAM PTF.)